break-stuff/clarion/docs/framework/documentation/mixins/breakpoints.md

 ## Breakpoint Mixin Overview

-The breakpoint mixins provide a way for you create highly responsive designs while still writing modular and maintainable code.
+The breakpoint mixins provide a way to create highly responsive designs while still writing modular and maintainable code.
 The mixins will pull the values based on the `$breakpoints` [variable](/framework/documentation/variables.html#breakpoints) in the `_variables.scss` file at the root of the `/00_Abstracts` directory.

 There are three variations of the the breakpoint mixin: